MichielCottaar/MCMRSimulator.jl/README.md

 ## Developer documentation
 ### Release procedure
-- Update the version number in "Project.toml", "README.md" citation section, and "CITATION.cff"
+- Update the version number in "Project.toml" and "README.md" citation section.
 - Update the "CHANGELOG.md"
   - Check `[Unreleased]` link for any missing additions to the Changelog
   - Add line with `## [v<version number>]` just below `## [Ureleased]`